Pull to refresh

 Rule Changes

-Britain just named names in Syria’s ugliest post-Assad story: who helped kill civilians, and who paid for the machinery of abuse.
-The UK’s new package freezes assets, bans travel, and tries to cut sanctioned figures off from doing business through the UK.
+Britain just named names in Syria's ugliest post-Assad story: who helped kill civilians, and who paid for the machinery of abuse.
+The UK's new package freezes assets, bans travel, and blocks them from UK business.